HMCL-dev/HMCL/PLATFORM.md

 * ／ Not applicable.

   We have no plans to support these platforms at this time, mainly because we do not have the equipment to test them.
-  If you can help us adapt, please file a support request via Issues.
+  If you can help us adapt, please file a support request via GitHub Issue.